agab0110/Cursa-traceability-backend/README.md

 If you have these extensions commented please remove the ; before them to activate them

 ## Setup Laravel
-After downloading the project you need to create the .env file
+After downloading the project you need to create the .env file:
 ```
 cp .env.example .env
 ```
-Then you need to generate the project key
+Then you need to generate the project key:
 ```
 php artisan key:generate
 ```

 Open .env file and change *DB_HOST* to *mysql*

-After that you need to install the dependencies from the composer.json
+After that you need to install the dependencies from the composer.json:
 ```
 composer install
 ```

 ### Useful commands
-To display the list of the possible creations
+To display the list of the possible creations:
 ```
 php artisan make -h
 ```
 A Model is a PHP class which rappresent a database table.<br>
-To create a Model
+To create a Model:
 ```
 php artisan migrate make:model <model name>
 ```
 A Controller is a PHP class responsable for handling incoming requests, processing data and providing appropriate responses.<br>
-To create a Controller
+To create a Controller:
 ```
 php artisan migrate make:controller <controller name>
 ```
 A Migration is a PHP class used to manage changes to the structure of a database schema.<br>
-To create a Migration
+To create a Migration:
 ```
 php artisan migrate make:migration <migration name>
 ```
-To run a Migration
+To run a Migration:
 ```
 php artisan migrate
 ```

-Usually each model corresponds to a migration, so we can create a model with -m flag to generate the corresponding migration
+Usually each model corresponds to a migration, so we can create a model with -m flag to generate the corresponding migration:
 ```
 php artisan migrate make:model <model name> -m
 ```
-If you want to add a corresponding controller
+If you want to add a corresponding controller and migration:
 ```
 php artisan migrate make:model <model name> -mc
 ```